DavidVujic/python-polylith-docs/docs/ide.md

 ## Pyright

-Pyright users can add this setting to make the tool aware of the `components` and `bases` folders.
+Pyright users can add this setting to make the tool aware of the `components` and `bases` directories.

 `.vscode/settings.json`